 Trump tweets video with 'white power' chant, then deletes it

-WASHINGTON (AP) — President Donald Trump on Sunday tweeted approvingly of a video showing one of his supporters chanting “white power”, a racist slogan associated with white supremacists.
+WASHINGTON, United States (AP) — President Donald Trump on Sunday tweeted approvingly of a video showing one of his supporters chanting “white power," a racist slogan associated with white supremacists.
 He later deleted the tweet and the White House said the president had not heard “the one statement” on the video.

 The video appeared to have been taken at The Villages, a Florida retirement community, and showed duelling demonstrations between Trump supporters and opponents.